On distortion of normal subgroups: Introduction

 \subsection{Acknowledgments}

-I would like to thank Prof.~Christopher Hruska and Hoang Nguyen for their helpful comments and suggestions.
+I would like to thank Prof.~Christopher Hruska, Ignat Soroko, and Hoang Thanh Nguyen for their helpful comments and suggestions.
 I also want to thank Prof.~Jason Behrstock for his very useful conversation.
 Especially, he gives me an idea that leads to Theorem \ref{ip2}.
 I also would like thank Prof.~Ruth Charney and Prof.~Thomas Koberda for their fruitful conversations on subgroups of right-angled Artin groups.
-I also thank Kevin Schreve for advice that improved the exposition of the paper.
+I also thank Kevin Schreve for his help that improved the exposition of the paper.
+Lastly, I thank the referee for very helpful advice.